machinekoder/pickit-docs/docs/support/getting-ready-for-a-remote-software-update.rst

    your network.
 If so:

-   -  Ask your system administrator to whitelist the ‘LAN’ port’s **MAC address** shown in the Network page. (red arrow in the image above)
+   -  Ask your system administrator to whitelist the ‘LAN’ port’s **MAC address** shown in the Network section of the :guilabel:`Settings` page (red arrow in the image above).
    -  Ask your system administrator to open **TCP 443 port.**

 .. note:: Pickit uses VPN/TLS over TCP port 443 to establish a